MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Send notification by Telegram bot
 To send a notification via Telegram, define the `routeNotificationForTelegram` method on your notifiable model.
-This method should return an instance of `MohammadZarifiyan\Telegram\TelegramRequestOptions` instances, indicating how the notification should be delivered.
+This method should return an instance of `MohammadZarifiyan\Telegram\TelegramRequestOptions`, indicating how the notification should be delivered.

 ```php
 use Illuminate\Notifications\Notification;